 Achieving your financial goals and priorities doesn't happen overnight; it takes careful planning and execution.
 Goals-based financial planning is important because the process enables you to clearly identify your priorities, and focus your new resources on achieving all of your goals.
 This type of planning entails putting your specific objectives into "buckets" and assessing them as they relate to the goals for these buckets.
+For example, RRSP assets are allocated to the retirement bucket and assets in an RESP to the education bucket.
+Specific investment strategies are then developed for each bucket based on your current asset base, your risk capacity and the specific goal for that bucket (for example, to grow a retirement fund to \$5 million by age 60).
+This approach helps to avoid investment decisions based on emotion by providing a clear, straightforward process for identifying goals, choosing investment strategies to achieve them, and measuring progress toward meeting them.

 With so much money at stake, and your financial goals and priorities in the balance, it's important to seek advice from an experienced financial professional to develop a comprehensive plan.
+A goals-based financial planner will take the time to understand your current situation, your goals and values, and your future aspirations for you and your loved ones.
 This comprehensive assessment will result in a wealth plan that consists of strategies devised and executed by a team of wealth management professionals specializing in these key areas: financial and retirement planning, estate planning, family education, tax planning, post-transition planning, philanthropy and business transition.